ThisWeekGhana.com becomes the D-O-T

 E. Ablorh-Odjidja, Ghanadot

-It makes you wonder what the matter is with justice as practiced by the law courts in the West.
 It also makes you question why a government, like the British, that has always been actively involved in development policy formulations for the Third Word, would overlook the fact that its court’s decision would ultimately be detrimental and cruel to the people of Liberia.

 Of course, there would always be an explanation for British respect for the rule of law.
 But, under such hard nose law, Shylock could have had his pound of flesh.